onmyway133/Github.swift/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 To use playgrounds please open `Rx.xcworkspace`, build `RxSwift-OSX` scheme and then open playgrounds in `Rx.xcworkspace` tree view.

-In case you need an operator, and don't know how to find it there a [decision tree of operators]() http://reactivex.io/documentation/operators.html#tree).
+In case you need an operator, and don't know how to find it there a [decision tree of operators](http://reactivex.io/documentation/operators.html#tree).

 [Supported RxSwift operators](API.md#rxswift-supported-operators) are also grouped by function they perform, so that can also help.